Tax cluster

 | Best: only Italy | 0% (non-resident of Russia) | 23–43% or forfettario 5% | 5–43% |

-"Options are possible: 1) 13% + 26% fully; 2) 26% on the difference between income and the 13% paid; 3) the desirable option — pay the difference up to 26%.
-This is if you can convince the tax office.
+"Possible variants: 1) 13% + 26% fully; 2) 26% on the difference between income and paid 13%; 3) the desired option — pay the difference up to 26%.
+That’s if you can convince the tax office.
 The process is not automated."

 20% withholding at source

-With the suspension of the DTA: if you operate through a Russian sole proprietor (IP) for a Russian client while living in Italy — the client is obliged to withhold 20% from your invoice amount and transfer it to the Russian budget.
+With the DTA suspension: if you operate via a Russian sole proprietorship (IP) for a Russian client while living in Italy — the client is required to withhold 20% from your invoice amount and transfer it to the Russian budget.
 Previously this could be avoided under the DTA.
-Now — it can’t.
+Now — it cannot.

-Optimal path: stop being a Russian tax resident
+Optimal route: cease being a Russian tax resident

-If you are no longer a Russian resident (spent less than 183 days in Russia) and switch clients to payment via an Italian Partita IVA — you pay tax only in Italy.
-Under forfettario this is just 5% for the first 5 years.
+If you are no longer a Russian resident (spent less than 183 days in Russia) and moved client payments to an Italian Partita IVA — you pay tax only in Italy.
+Under the forfettario regime that is only 5% for the first 5 years.
 But the transition must be planned in advance.

 Freelance and sole proprietorship: Russian clients